abyahamed/mysql-dropbox-auto-backup/README.md

 ## Overview

 `mysql-dropbox-aut-backup` is a simple shell script that will use `mysqldump` to dump all of your MySQL databases, omitting any that you specify, add them to a compressed tarball, and upload them to [Dropbox].
-By defauly it will also dump the MySQL `user` table unless you tell the script not to in mysql-drop-backup.sh.
+By defauly it will also dump the MySQL `user` table unless you tell the script not to in `mysql-drop-backup.sh`.
 The script makes use of the [Dropbox-Uploader] project by [Andrea Fabrizi] and [mysql-dropbox-backup] project by [Barnaby Knowles] Run it as a daily cron job to keep 7 days of backups.
 On each run it will try to delete the backup taken 7 days ago.

 ## Requirements